-In 2006 Pikman et al. reported on a small case series of JAK2 mutation-negative patients with suspected ET and PMF, identifying the W515L mutation in the MPL gene in exon $10^{12}$ Subsequent studies identified additional mutations in the MPL gene in a small but growing number of patients with ET and PMF. $^{10,12-14}$
+In 2006 Pikman et al. reported on a small case series of JAK2 mutation-negative patients with suspected ET and PMF, identifying the W515L mutation in the MPL gene in exon 10.12 Subsequent studies identified additional mutations in the MPL gene in a small but growing number of patients with ET and PMF.^{10,12-14}

 There have been several case series (n= 18 - 60 MPL mutation positive patients) that have evaluated associations between MPL variants and clinical variables/risk factors.
-MPL-positive mutation status was significantly associated with lower hemoglobin levels (p $\leq$ 0.004) in four case series.
-However, association with platelet counts showed conflicting results, being associated with high platelet levels in two studies (p $\leq$ 0.004) and low platelet levels (p=0.0001) in one study.
-The series of the series is the series of th
+MPL-positive mutation status was significantly associated with lower hemoglobin levels ($p \le 0.004$) in four case series.^{13,15-17} However, association with platelet counts showed conflicting results, being associated with high platelet levels in two studies ($p \le 0.004$)^{13,17} and low platelet levels (p = 0.0001) in one study.15